 Tamms Correctional Center

-Tamms Correctional Center, now closed, once was the state’s highest security prison, often referred to as Tamms Supermax.
-Tamms was a male prison located approximately 360 miles south and west of Chicago.
+Tamms Correctional Center closed in early 2013.
+It was once the state’s highest security prison, often referred to as Tamms Supermax.
+Tamms was a male prison located approximately 360 miles southwest of Chicago.

 In “A Price Illinois Cannot Afford: Tamms and The Costs of Long-Term Isolation,” the John Howard Association offers an unprecedented analysis of the operations and policies of Illinois’ only supermax prison.
 This special report was based in part on a March 2012 visit that followed Governor Quinn’s proposal to close Tamms.
 The report set out JHA’s findings with respect to conditions of people housed in the facility's closed maximum security unit (C-Max), considerations regarding Tamms’ proposed closure, and the costs and consequences of long-term isolation.